 Companies like Governments may have policy options, such as bans and prohibitions, incentives and relative pricing, innovation or the adoption of a different way of operating or business model to avoid certain constraints.
-One can shift priorities and develop new options such as recycling or reuse.
-One can co-locate or link operations where the unwanted outputs of one process could be utilised by another, for example using biomass to generate energy.
+One could possibly shift priorities and develop new options such as recycling or reuse to prevent harmful and greenhouse gas emissions.
+One could consider co-locating or linking operations where the unwanted outputs of one process could be utilised by another, for example using biomass to generate energy.
 There are many areas in which creativity, innovation and entrepreneurship are occurring and in which there are further opportunities for both improvement and breakthroughs.
 Much progress could also be made by sharing, exploring digital options, learning from best practice and supporting existing initiatives.